-- Meet the general Graduate School requirements for admission. - An undergraduate major in social work or a related field. - Have a minimum grade point average of 3.00 in social work and behavioral science courses taken prior to application for admission.
-A minimum of 8 courses is required in this area. - Submit 3 letters of reference. - Submit an essay of 3-5 typed pages explaining: - a) why he/she wants to be a social worker; - b) why a graduate degree is felt to be necessary to fulfill his/her personal or professional objectives; - c) his/her views regarding diversity in society; - d) a situation in which he/she was the recipient/provider of help, emotionally, socially, or economically.
+Meet the general Graduate School requirements for admission.

+- An undergraduate major in social work or a related field. - Have a minimum grade point average of 3.00 in social work and behavioral science courses taken prior to application for admission.
+A minimum of 8 courses is required in this area (24 semester or 36 quarter credit hours completed in the social, behavioral and biological sciences, including one human biology course, and the humanities). - Submit 3 letters of reference. - Submit an essay of 3-5 typed pages explaining:

+a) why he/she wants to be a social worker;

+- b) why a graduate degree is felt to be necessary to fulfill his/her personal or professional objectives; - c) his/her views regarding diversity in society;

+a situation in which he/she was the recipient/provider of help, emotionally, socially, or economically.